LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 The :ref:`directives_uses_1` directive can be used to declare object aliases.
-The typical uses of this directive is to shorten long object names and to simplify experimenting with different object implementations of the same protocol when using explicit message sending.
+The typical uses of this directive is to shorten long object names and to simplify experimenting with different object implementations of the same protocol when using explicit message-sending.

 .. _categories_relationships: